smach/newpost/README.md

 ## Example

-Want to write a new post with the headline "Welcome to my blog!" and it's March 1, 2023?
+Let's say you want to write a new post with the headline "Welcome to my blog!" and it's March 1, 2023.
 Run

 ``` r
 library(newpost)